 Earl has been a member of the Tuition Grants Commission staff since April 1995.
 He first served as Deputy Director from 1995 until October 2008 when he was promoted to Director.
 Earl resigned from his position as Director effective June 29, 2017, and will be returning to the Commission to serve as the Agency’s Deputy Directory for a second time.
 He has worked in the financial aid profession since 1985 serving previously at the University of South Carolina-Columbia, the South Carolina Student Loan Corporation, and the University of South Carolina-Aiken.
 He served as a Journalist in the United States Navy before obtaining Bachelor’s and Master’s degrees from the University of South Carolina-Columbia.

 Zachary joined the Tuition Grants Commission in November, 2016, after working as a Financial Aid Counselor at Winthrop University since June, 2014.
 In this position, he functions as the first point of contact for students and families throughout the state, as well as the primary liaison to the financial aid administrators at each of the program’s participating colleges.
 Zachary graduated from Winthrop University where he earned a Bachelor of Arts degree in both Music and History.
-During his undergraduate studies at Winthrop, Zachary was a very active student on campus; he volunteered with the Winthrop Ambassadors, worked as an Admissions Counselor Assistant, was inducted into Phi Alpha Theta: National History Honor Society, and served as Safe Zone Student Coordinator in Student Affairs.
+During his undergraduate studies at Winthrop, Zachary volunteered with the Winthrop Ambassadors, worked as an Admissions Counselor Assistant, was inducted into Phi Alpha Theta: National History Honor Society, and served as the Safe Zone Student Coordinator in Student Affairs.
 Zachary recently completed the Database Analyst certificate program through Midlands Technical College’s Corporate and Continuing Education.
 Since joining the financial aid profession, Zachary has been an active member of the South Carolina Association of Student Financial Aid Administrators (SCASFAA), serving the Association on various committees.
-Zachary was also elected Member-at-Large for the 2016-2017 academic year, and is the Electronic Services Committee Chair for the 2017-2018 academic year.
+Zachary was elected SCASFAA Member-at-Large for the 2016-17 academic year, and is currently the Electronic Services Committee Chair.
 He is also a member of the Southern Association of Student Financial Aid Administrators (SASFAA), currently serving on the Communications and Outreach committee, as well as is a member of the Web Committee for the National Association of State Student Grant and Aid Programs (NASSGAP).